j19sch/testcraftcamp/index.md

 ### Code of Conduct: The Short Version

-We want Test Craft Camp to be a welcoming and safe space, where everyone can participate.
+We want TestCraftCamp to be a welcoming and safe space, where everyone can participate.

 The Short Version: Be a respectful human person.
 Let other people be themselves.
 Do not ruin anyone else’s experience.
 Keep an open mind.
 If you see or experience something unacceptable, respectfully ask for it to stop.
-The Test Craft Camp organizers will support you.
+The TestCraftCamp organizers will support you.

 Read our full Code of Conduct [here](/code-of-conduct).